 In addition to our web player, we have tested our streams for compatibility with Windows Media Player, Winamp, VLC, and iTunes standalone playback software.

 These MP3 links are 128 and 192 kbps streams.
 Use with stand alone software and directly:

 The AAC+ codec which is mobile-friendly for most devices.
 It's a much newer codec than the legacy MP3 codec.
 It uses less bandwidth yet still has high-quality encoding:

 For KUT we have an HLS stream available:

 There is also an HLS stream available for KUTX:

-Some browsers and players, like VLC, will natively play an HLS stream. iTunes will not, but you can use the above link or search for "KUT News" in Apple Music Radio to find this same HLS stream.
+Some browsers and players, like VLC and QuickTime, will natively play an HLS stream. iTunes will not, but you can use the above link or search for "KUT News" in Apple Music Radio to find this same HLS stream.